wingardchris/my_website/content/en/about/right-about.md

 +++

 I’m a coalition builder, writer, and policy wonk.
 I’m creating a more just, sustainable, and equitable economy by growing the employee ownership movement.
-I’ve written extensively on social justice topics at the intersection of law and business.
+I’ve written extensively on social justice issues at the intersection of law and business.
 To learn more about these and other topics, please peruse my writings [here](/blog)